 User taps list picker form cell (left), makes single selection (center), returns to filter page (right)

 In some use cases, a list with a search bar is used to search through a large collection of values.

-If a list picker allows multi selection, the selections can be grouped in a “Selected” group to enable users to deselect without having to scroll through a large list.
+If a list picker allows multiple selection, the selections may be grouped in a Selected group to enable users to deselect without having to scroll through a large list.

 A picker can be used to select date and time, or to select a duration of time.

 When inputing data sets such as setting the price range, “Min” value automatically affects the starting value of the “Max” picker.

 Learn more in pickers.